emrgnt-cmplxty/automata/automata_docs/docs/core/database/json_vector_database.rst

 JSONVectorDatabase
 ==================

-``JSONVectorDatabase`` is a concrete class that provides a vector database that saves into a JSON file.
-It is a subclass of the ``VectorDatabaseProvider`` and allows adding, updating, and removing vector embeddings related to different symbols.
-The class offers methods to load and save the vector database from and into a JSON file, respectively.
+``JSONVectorDatabase`` is a concrete class to provide a vector database that saves into a JSON file.
+It is part of the Automata documentation processing pipeline and is responsible for loading, saving, adding, updating, and discarding SymbolEmbedding objects in a JSON file.
+The class also includes methods for calculating similarity between vectors and retrieving all symbols present in the database.

 Related Symbols
 ---------------